Nuts and Bolts

 How do I find Standards for an area not listed on the CAS website?
 How does CAS suggest we assess those areas?

 Although the CAS General Standards were not designed to stand alone, they illustrate commonalities that exist among the many student support programs and services throughout higher education.
 If you are seeking a starting point for assessing your programs and services, you might use the General Standards as a template.
+The Cross-Functional and Multi-Functional frameworks may also be useful for your area.

 I downloaded CAS Standards for one functional area from a member association’s website.
 Where can a get a copy of a set of Standards for a different functional area?